jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 #### Example Build Step conversion

-Here the commented code to convert the Shell script freestyle step
+The following is an example with comments to convert a Shell script freestyle step using the API.

 ```
 @Extension